athul/blog/content/blog/probot/index.md

 ```

 Here we add a new "robotic" characteristic by passing a webhook action called *pull_request.open*.
 Now our app listens for PR webhook and once received it emits the `context.issue({body})` to GitHub.
 You can see that we are still passing the body to the *createComment* function.This is because PRs are considered as another type of Issues in GitHub.
-For testing if this works , make a new PR and check if the bot comments on that
+For testing if this works , make a new PR and check if the bot comments on that yes